Polyandry in animals: Paternity sharing

 Some taxa with high social organization are eusocial, meaning that a single female (e.g., the queen bee) or caste produces offspring while the other organisms (e.g., non-reproductive female worker bees) cooperate in caring for the young.
 Examples of mammalian eusociality include Damaraland mole-rats and naked mole-rats, among whom polyandry is the norm and polygyny has never been observed.

 Polyandry and infanticide avoidance

 Infanticide avoidance is one of the major reasons animals, like mammals, are inclined to choose polyandry.
-Infanticide is observed to be the major cause of mortality in various mammals.
-Polyandry is thought to evolve from their offspring's vulnerability to infanticide.
+Infanticide is a major cause of mortality in various mammals.
+Polyandry makes males uncertain of the paternity of the offspring, reducing infanticide since males avoid killing related offspring.
 There is evidence that polyandry is an effective strategy that is adapted by many to increase their offspring survival through the avoidance of male infanticide.
-Bank voles (Myodes glareolus) has supported the infanticide avoidance hypothesis where polyandrous females' offspring have a higher survival than monandrous females' offspring.
+This hypothesis has been confirmed in bank voles (Myodes glareolus), in which polyandrous females' offspring have a higher survival than monandrous females' offspring.